qu-romana/Hayat-AI-RAG-Emergency-Guidance-Hajj-Pilgrims/README.md

 ## Future Work

-- **Hayat AI Multilingual** — separate companion app under development supporting Arabic, Urdu, Hindi, and English for broader pilgrim accessibility
+- **Hayat AI Multilingual** — I am currently working on a multilingual version to support Arabic, Urdu, Hindi, and English for broader pilgrim accessibility.
-- **Medical-specific embeddings** (BioBERT/MedBERT) for better disambiguation of similar conditions
-- **Multi-label retrieval** for mixed-symptom queries returning top 2 protocols simultaneously
+- **Multi-label retrieval** for mixed-symptom queries returning top 2 protocols simultaneously.
-- **Offline mode** for use without internet during Hajj when connectivity is limited
+- **Offline mode** for use without internet during Hajj when connectivity is limited.
-- **Formal clinical evaluation** with healthcare professionals to further validate safety and effectiveness
+- **Formal clinical evaluation** — collaboration with healthcare professionals would further strengthen deployment confidence and safety validation.
-- **Re-evaluation** of expanded 20-protocol system with updated test queries including new Head Injury, Severe Bleeding, and Burns protocols
+- **Re-evaluation** of expanded 20-protocol system with updated test queries including new Head Injury, Severe Bleeding, and Burns protocols.
-- **Arabic and multilingual knowledge base** expansion with Hajj-specific medical terminology in target languages

 ---